EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 - LINDAT/CLARIN Repository (all records in OAI endpoint)

-- Zenodo (selection of organizations and resource types covering datasets)
+- Zenodo (as non-NRP repository only selection of organizations and resource types covering datasets)

 ### Institutions represented

 There are datasets from multiple institutions in each of the above data sources.
-The LINDAT Repository contains datasets mainly from UFAL and other organisations, directly submitted into LINDAT, i.e. primary records (Repository), not harvested by LINDAT from third party repositories (Catalog).
+The LINDAT Repository contains datasets mainly from UFAL and other organisations, directly submitted as primary recors into LINDAT Repository, not harvested by LINDAT from third party repositories (LINDAT Catalog).

 The datasets from Zenodo are selected from the datasets of VŠCHT, ČVUT, ZČU, UPOL and UTB universities, based on different variants of the institution name.
 Currently, the exact affiliation of records to an institution is not accurate unless the record publisher is filled in correctly.
 Records are in English without mapping to any Czech equivalents.